jpeyto/tidydata/CodeBook.md

 ### Activity
 This is a description of the activity, represented as one of the following factors:
 ####
-*Standing
+* Standing
-*Sitting
+* Sitting
-*Laying
+* Laying
-*Walking
+* Walking
-*Walking_Downstairs
+* Walking_Downstairs
-*Walking_Upstairs
+* Walking_Upstairs
 ### Variable
-This is a description of the variable that is measured.
+This is a description of the variable that is measured, made up of 66 unique factors.
 Each description is composed of a combination of the following descriptors separated by underscores (_).
 ####
 | Descriptor               | Meaning                                                                             |
 | ------------------------ | ----------------------------------------------------------------------------------- |